lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

     # 3) Settings
     # 4) Visualization
     # 5) Run

+.. admonition:: Optional: follow this tutorial using LAMMPS-GUI
+    :class: gui

+    This tutorial can also be followed using LAMMPS graphical user interface (LAMMPS--GUI) :cite:`lammps_gui_docs`.
+    Select *Start LAMMPS Tutorial 1* from
+    the *Tutorials* menu of LAMMPS--GUI, and follow the instructions.
+This will select (or create, if needed) a folder, place the initial input file *initial.lmp* in it, and open the file in the LAMMPS--GUI Editor window.

 Everything that appears after a hash symbol (#) is a comment and ignored by LAMMPS.